The Song Rising

-The Song Rising is a 2017 supernatural dystopian novel by British writer Samantha Shannon, the third in The Bone Season series.
+The Song Rising is a dystopian fantasy novel by British writer Samantha Shannon, originally published by Bloomsbury Publishing in 2017.
+It is a direct sequel to The Mime Order and the third instalment in the Bone Season series.

+In 2024, Shannon released the Author's Preferred Text of The Song Rising.

-Plot synopsis
+Plot

-Newly crowned as Underqueen, Paige Mahoney has a great deal to worry about: Jaxon, who has revealed himself as a traitor, has vowed vengeance against her.
-Scion has stepped up its hunt for "unnaturals"—deploying the new technology Senshield throughout the city, meaning that voyants can be automatically detected.
-She must also maintain her tenuous alliance with the Ranthen—the Rephaim opposing the Sargas, as the Emim, immortal enemies of the Rephaim, begin to appear in London.
-Her quest to fight back against Scion takes her out of London, to the Scion bastions of Manchester and Edinburgh, and by the end of the story, it seems her journey will take her further still.
-Readers get more insight into the characters of the Seven Seals, Paige's "gang", while her relationship with Warden seems to be ever more elusive.
+Following a battle for the Rose Crown, Paige Mahoney has risen to the position of Underqueen, ruling over the clairvoyant syndicate of London.
+But with vengeful enemies, stabilising the fractured underworld will be challenging.

+As Paige rallies her army of criminals, she continues to meet in secret with her former enemy, Arcturus Mesarthim.
+Should they be discovered, the fragile alliance with the Ranthen will fail.

+But all bets are off when Scion introduces Senshield, a deadly technology that spells doom for clairvoyants.
+Now Paige must race against the clock to stop her reign ending in blood.

 Reception

-Kirkus Reviews calls The Song Rising "never less than captivating," and "a tantalizing, otherworldy adventure with imagination that burns like fire."
-Publishers Weekly finds that the "narrative is fueled by a constant sense of tension, as well as both internal and external conflict," and yet that "some of the mythology related to the otherworldly Rephaim remains hard to grasp, somewhat diminishing the story’s overall strength."
-The Scotsman reviewer is particularly impressed with how Shannon evokes the cities and places in the novel, and that the narrative of The Song Rising, including scenes of torture and deprivation, "make this series of books easily the most politically engaged of any of the contemporary dystopian fantasies."
+Kirkus Reviews called The Song Rising "never less than captivating," and "a tantalizing, otherworldy adventure with imagination that burns like fire."
+Publishers Weekly found that the "narrative is fueled by a constant sense of tension, as well as both internal and external conflict," and yet that "some of the mythology related to the otherworldly Rephaim remains hard to grasp, somewhat diminishing the story’s overall strength."

+The Scotsman was particularly impressed with how Shannon evokes the cities and places in the novel, and that the narrative of The Song Rising, including scenes of torture and deprivation, "make this series of books easily the most politically engaged of any of the contemporary dystopian fantasies."